Published September 23, 2022

-This year’s pandemic has brought a lot of change to the franchise industry, and one of the trends we’re seeing is an increase in acquisitions.
-You may know we have worked with over 1,100 brands in the last 16 years measuring franchisee feedback.
+Over the past few years, private equity firms have become increasingly optimistic about franchising and the acquisitions trend that started gaining momentum during the pandemic shows no signs of slowing down.
+You may know Franchise Business Review has worked with over 1,200 brands since 2005 measuring franchisee feedback.
 What you may NOT know is we also work with investors doing due diligence on franchise systems before they pull the trigger on the purchase.
 They want an independent analysis of the strengths and weaknesses of a brand and data to be able to predict future performance.

 If you are a private equity investor (or a franchisor in acquisition mode), these are some of the basic questions you should be asking for each brand you’re investing in.